andrew/ultimate-awesome/README.md

 - [games](https://github.com/learn-anything/games) - Awesome Games.
 - [awesome-korean-techblog](https://github.com/maczniak/awesome-korean-techblog) - 한국어 기술 블로그 목록 (list of Korean tech blogs).
 - [Deep-Learning-Guide](https://github.com/mikeroyal/Deep-Learning-Guide) - Deep learning Guide.
-- [awesome-macos](https://github.com/milanaryal/awesome-macos) - A curated list of 😎 awesome apps and tools for  macOS.
 - [awesome-adobe-launch](https://github.com/misterphilip/awesome-adobe-launch) - A curated "awesome" list of resources for Adobe Launch.
 - [awesome-cell-cell-communication](https://github.com/multitalk/awesome-cell-cell-communication) - Collection of computational tools for cell-cell communication inference for single-cell and spatially resolved omics.
 - [awesome-abdomen](https://github.com/neheller/awesome-abdomen) - A curated list of anatomical features in the human abdomen and relevant open datasets.
 - [awesome-product-submission-sites](https://github.com/ningshenlo/awesome-product-submission-sites) - This repository compiles numerous websites where you can submit your products, accompanied by essential explanations.
 It aims to assist your startup in gaining early exposure and dissemination for your innovative products.
 - [awesome-android-release-notes](https://github.com/pedronveloso/awesome-android-release-notes) - Awesome Android Release Notes is a useful directory for a developer to keep up-to-date with all the things related with Android software development.
-- [awesome-documentation](https://github.com/pengqun/awesome-documentation) - 📃 A curated and up-to-date list of resources on software documentation templates, tools, guides, examples, etc.
 - [awesome-computer-science](https://github.com/perfectplug/awesome-computer-science) - Collect computer related materials and codes.
 - [awesome-wpo-chinese](https://github.com/PikeLiang/awesome-wpo-chinese) - 前端性能优化资源列表.
 - [awesome-q](https://github.com/qbists/awesome-q) - A collection of useful or interesting q libraries, curated by experienced developers.